-Contact Sunrise Medical customer service (800-333-4000) with any questions about using this power wheelchair for seating in a motor vehicle, or if your chair is a candidate for the transit option.
+Contact Sunrise Medical customer service (800-333-4000) with any questions about using this power wheelchair for seating in a motor vehicle, or if a Zm-310 is a candidate for the transit option.

 Whenever possible, wheelchair occupants should transfer into the vehicle seat and use the OEM (Original Equipment Manufacturer) vehicle-installed restraint system.